(707) 539-4533 | Sonoma Napa and Marin Counties

 The signs that you have a bad bacterial issue are unfortunately severe.
 For healthy individuals, they may only notice an odd scent at first.
 Depending on the type of mold or bacteria growth, the scents range from being sickly-sweet to something similar to garbage or rotting food.
 Over time, healthy adults will gradually develop immune reactions to it, experiencing more sneezing, runny noses, and sore throats.

 Those with weaker immune systems are in more trouble.
 They’ll experience what the healthy folks are going through, but they’ll also have worse problems.
 If someone’s immune system has been compromised by illness, age, or medical treatments, they can even develop pneumonia and serious infections.
-Due to the possible risks for your patrons and staff, it’s essential that you contract commercial duct cleaning services well before the issue reaches this point.
+Due to the possible risks for your patrons and staff, it’s essential that you contract commercial duct cleaning air-conditioning-services-in-santa-rosa well before the issue reaches this point.

 How Commercial Duct Cleaning Addresses the Problem